 “Only Ask Once” – This episode deals with a persistent employee, who keeps asking out a coworker despite being turned down repeatedly.
 Chloe shares some of the increasingly hilarious excuses he gets, along with a workplace dating tip: You get to ask someone out once.
 If the answer isn’t yes, don’t ask again.

-“Bad Influencer” – In this episode, an employee mocks a co-worker’s accent and national origin on social media, sparking a conversation about what is appropriate social media conduct when it involves colleagues and the workplace.
+“Bad Influencer” – An employee mocks a co-worker’s accent and national origin on social media, sparking a conversation about what is appropriate social media conduct when it involves colleagues and the workplace.

-“The Lunch Rush” – In this episode, two employees discuss how uncomfortable it is working with someone who consistently gets “handsy” when he’s in a hurry, sparking a conversation about how to keep the workplace respectful, even in a crowded, hectic environment.
+“The Lunch Rush” – Two employees discuss how uncomfortable it is working with someone who consistently gets “handsy” when he’s in a hurry, sparking a conversation about how to keep the workplace respectful, even in a crowded, hectic environment.

 “Misguided Decision” – In this episode, a manager rejects a job applicant outright just because she is pregnant, sparking a conversation about pregnancy discrimination and the importance of following fair employment practices when recruiting, interviewing and hiring.

-“Crossing Lines” – In this episode, Chloe describes what happened to a supervisor, who didn’t heed her advice that his off-color comments and jokes might be making people uncomfortable.
+“Crossing Lines” – Chloe describes what happened to a supervisor, who didn’t heed her advice that his off-color comments and jokes might be making people uncomfortable.
 While it’s good to enjoy a laugh with co-workers, creating a hostile work environment is no joke.

 Civility in the Workplace

-“It’s Elementary” – In this episode, Chloe shares some practical tips on keeping calm when situations heat up at work.
+“It’s Elementary” – Chloe shares some practical tips on keeping calm when situations heat up at work.
 Sure things can get tense sometimes, but attacking a co-worker’s idea, making rude remarks and yelling can create a toxic work culture and take a toll on employee health.

 Being an Ally